 As I mentioned, there is a lot to learn, but the good news is learning many of today’s tools & services isn’t that hard.
 They all have simple & user-friendly designs and learning them won’t take too much.
 There is an infinite number of guides both written & video on the internet.
 You just need to search the name of the service followed by “How to” to find all sorts of guides and instructions.
 This is good news because you don’t need to learn all of them.
 You just need to learn them one by one when they are required.
 Of course, the more you learn is better.
 Once you learn a new computer skill, it’s going to stay in your mind for a long time, even if you used them once.
 So it’s a good thing that after a while of working on different projects, you will leave with a lot of new computer skills as well as other skills we talked about.

 The purpose of each sub-skill is clear therefore I’m just going to stop at naming a few software, tools, and services related to each sub-skill, since telling you everything about them will only make this article unbelievably long and even more boring!

-The most important sub-skills related to computer & technology are:
+The most important sub-skills related to computers & technology are:

 Word Processing Software

 Most of the word processing software that comes with operating systems will do the trick.
 The best example here is Microsoft Office and more specifically, Microsoft Word.
 I prefer to use Google Docs since it lets me access all my files directly from any computer, provided I log into my account, as well as collaboration & teamwork capabilities.
 Also, a good grammar correction tool can help you a lot with your writing (blog posts, letters, etc.).
 The best one that I know and use is Grammarly.
 It has a free plan which fulfills all writing needs of a non-native speaker of the English language plus integrates with Microsoft Word, Google Docs, and Google Chrome.